-As a small business owner, you’re likely aware that some of your operating expenses, including that bank fee you pay every month, are tax deductible.
-But when it comes other bank charges, like overdraft fees, it’s less clear what can be written off on your business taxes.
+As a small business owner, you’re likely aware that some of your operating expenses, including that bank fee you pay every month, are tax-deductible.
+But when it comes to other bank charges, like overdraft fees, it’s less clear what can be written off on your business taxes.

 Understanding Overdraft Fees for Business Accounts